horndeer/NLP-CS-2024-25/paper_presentations/README.md

 ### The sonday before the presentation:

-Send me your presentation before 8.PM and update the link of the presentation in the google sheet.
+Send me your presentation before 8 PM and update the link of the presentation in the Google Sheet.

+Hello everyone,
+I hope you're doing well.
+I have noticed that very few presentations are being submitted on time, even though the deadline remains set for the Sunday before the presentation at 8 PM.
+Meeting this deadline is essential to allow us to work efficiently together and iterate on your work.

+To encourage better organization and emphasize the importance of this deadline, I propose the following adjustments to the rules:

+Any presentation submitted late will receive a score of 0.
+Regarding the second part of the Kaggle project, I will consider it optional, as the presentation accounts for 50% of the final grade.
+For the resit, students concerned will be required to answer three theoretical questions related to the course.

+I am counting on your seriousness and commitment to adhere to these guidelines.
+If you have any questions or difficulties, please don't hesitate to reach out to me promptly.

+Best regards,
 ## Let's goooo!

 Make sure to thoroughly prepare and deliver your presentation.
 Good luck!